AIcrowd/flatland-getting-started/README.md

 - Handling partial moves

-Taking part in the challenge
+Taking Part in the Challenge
 ---

 The Flatland Challenge can be approached in different ways - for example using methods from **operations research** or using **reinforcement learning**, or anything in-between.